TristanWiley/So-Chat-Commander/README.md

 Take a look at [this Contribution guide](CONTRIBUTING.md) before!

+Make sure to add your command to the Readme when contributing.

 ## Thank You To...
 Huge thank you to all the contributers!
 Especially @drobilc and @jonathangb who have done so much!